Mouvedia/cb-fetch/README.md

 #### Delete reserved keyword
 In pre-ES5 environments, the delete method requires the use of the bracket notation.
 #### URL override
-By passing an URL to one of the HTTP verb methods you can effectively reset the `url` property.
+By passing an URL to one of the HTTP verb methods you effectively reset the `url` property.
 #### XDR limitations
 - only support GET and POST methods
 - cannot set request headers